trisbk/Bridges-Techjam-Submission/README.md

 ### Steve Wilson Koesasih: Autonomous research system and experimentation

-Steve worked on the agent's research process, including how it proposes experiments, runs them, checks validation results, and decides whether a change should be kept.
-He also worked on connecting the research agent to the model-training pipeline, debugging experiments, and selecting the final validated model.
+Steve worked and reviewed on its research process: how it proposes experiments, checks validation results, and decides whether a change should be kept.
+He also worked on connecting the research agent to the model-training pipeline, debugging experiments and made the strategic calls recorded in the intervention log as well as selecting the final validated model.

 ### Farren Ananda Widjaja: Recommendation model and behavioral features

-Farren worked on the recommendation model and the signals that describe recent user behavior.
-His work included recent-interaction features, author and tag history, timing signals, feature experiments, and tests that measured how those additions changed recommendation performance.
+Farren's area was the recommendation model and the signals that describe recent user behavior.
+He followed and reviewed the experiments in this area, which covered recent-interaction features, author and tag history, and timing signals, and verified how those additions changed recommendation performance in the final results.

 ### Devin Nathaniel: Evaluation and scientific testing